Kick-H/FETMOD/README.md

 ## Examples

-Two runnable examples live under `examples/`:
+Three runnable examples live under `examples/`:

 - `examples/quickstart.py` fetches silicon from the Materials Project and runs the lattice/elastic/phonon portions of the workflow, and also shows how to bypass MP fetching by supplying a local ASE structure.
+- `examples/phonon_potential_comparison.py` compares phonon band structures and DOS curves for silicon generated with different potentials (DFT/NEP/SW/ Tersoff).
+Update the potential and pseudopotential paths before running to reproduce the comparison.
 - `examples/gaa_structure_generator.py` now delegates to the packaged `semicon_workflow.gaa_structure` utilities so you can generate GAAFET/FinFET structures from the library or via the CLI.